 The UK government has named the areas which will be subject to the ‘full fibre’ trial.
 This is an attempt to improve the country's incredibly slow broadband speeds which currently rank below most of Europe.
-Businesses, schools and hospitals will benefit from the pilot scheme in Aberdeenshire, West Sussex, Coventry and Warwickshire, Bristol, West Yorkshire and Greater Manchester, which are first to trial the full fibre network.
+Businesses, schools and hospitals will benefit from the pilot scheme in Aberdeenshire, West Sussex, Coventry and Warwickshire, Bristol, West Yorkshire and Greater Manchester, which are the first to trial the full-fibre network.

-What is full fibre?
+What is full-fibre?

 Full fibre broadband uses fibre to the premises (FTTP) technology, which is widely regarded as the best way to deliver fast internet services.
 Here, the fast fibre optic cables run directly to homes and offices, providing a more stable, efficient and reliable connection than the traditional copper lines.